Policies and Procedures for Handling Tampa Rental Property Emergencies

 You could have an entire investment career without a maintenance emergency occurring at 2:00 in the morning, but the risk is always there.
 So, you have to know what to do.
-In Tampa, there are rules and regulations about maintaining a habitable rental home, just like any other real estate market.
+In Tampa, there are many policies, rules and regulations about maintaining a habitable rental home, just like any other real estate market.

 If you’re an investor in Tampa or thinking about purchasing a rental home in this market, you need to know how to identify and respond to maintenance emergencies.